Login Experience for Clients using New Collaborate

 Depending on the client's email address and various security settings, the login experience may be slightly different for each client.

-The sign-in page may display a standard Microsoft login, or it may have been customised to match your company branding.
-For example, the images used, or the sign-in text.
+The sign-in page may display a standard Microsoft login, or it may have been customised to match your company branding, for example, the images displayed, or the sign-in text.
 Refer to Customising your New Collaborate site on SharePoint.

-If the client has enabled Multifactor Authentication (MFA) to their personal email address, and your practice has also enabled MFA on Microsoft Entra, the client may be prompted to complete MFA multiple times when logging in.
+If the client has enabled Multifactor Authentication (MFA) on their personal email address, and your practice has also enabled MFA on Microsoft Entra, the client may be prompted to complete MFA multiple times when logging in.
+Refer to Using Multifactor Authentication (MFA) with New Collaborate.

-2. The client clicks on the link and is prompted to log in with their email address.
+1. The client clicks on the link in the email and is prompted to log in.

 2662_Access_document_link_and_enter_MS_password.gif